Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 How to prevent another injury:

-Ask your primary healthcare provider when you can return to your normal activities.
+Ask your healthcare provider when you can return to your normal activities.
 The following can help decrease your risk for sprains:

 - Do not exercise when you feel pain or you are tired.